TeamDevDev/technical-development-week-one-through-six-starter/writing/review.md

 TODO: Write a brief one paragraph response to this question.

 #### From the perspective of technical development and the content in the Fuzzing/Debugging book, what is your greatest weakness?
 Why?
-How do you plan to improve after the completion of this course?
+How do you plan to improve after as this course continues?

 TODO: Write a brief one paragraph response to this question.